kwahome/ultra-megatron/README.md

-# simple-lb-rust
+# ultra-megatron
-simple load balancer in rust
+A simple DIY load balancer written in rust